With the fitness app market getting more competitive, attracting new users and keeping them engaged has become quite challenging.

 The term ‘gamification’ was coined in 2002 by Nick Pelling, and the concept dates back even further.
 It was often used in the retail sector to strengthen customer loyalty.

-The gamification-popularity spiked again in the early 2010s.
+The popularity of gamification spiked again in the early 2010s.
 Many people may remember Jane McGonigal’s famous 2010 TED Talk, “Gaming Can Make a Better World,” where she highlighted the concept lucidly.

 The gamification world is not limited to mobile games.
-In fact, it is a world teeming with novel ideas and transcends many industries.
+It is a world teeming with novel ideas and transcends many industries.

 While games bring in entertainment, gamification drives motivation and amplifies engagement.
 One of the most exciting facets of gamification is rooted in human psychology.
 The two aspects are success and satisfaction.